Ask AI

 from .assets import jaffle_shop_dbt_assets, raw_customers

-from .constants import dbt_project_dir
+from .project import dbt_project

 from .schedules import schedules